-- Usually, calling Member Service is the first step.
-If there is anything else you need to do, Member Service will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - You may file a grievance by calling our Member Service department.
-We will try to resolve your grievance over the phone but, if you don't feel comfortable calling Member Service, you may send us a formal grievance by letter or fax.
-We will respond to you or your representative as soon as possible but no later than 30 days from the date your grievance was received.
-You may also file a grievance if we take an extension on the coverage decision or appeal timeframe or we decide to apply the standard timeframe to a requested fast coverage decision or appeal.
-In this case, you may file an expedited grievance.
-We will respond to your expedited grievance within 24 hours.
+- Calling Member Service at 1-800-332-5762 (TTY users call 711) is usually the first step.
+If there's anything else you need to do, Member Service will let you know. - If you don't want to call (or you called and weren't satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we'll respond to your complaint in writing. - You may file a grievance (complaint) by calling our Member Service department.
+We will try to resolve your complaint over the phone but, if you don't feel comfortable calling Member Service, you may send us a formal complaint by letter or fax.
+We will respond to you or your representative as soon as possible but no later than 30 days from the date your complaint was received.
+You may also file a complaint if we take an extension on the coverage decision or appeal timeframe or we decide to apply the standard timeframe to a requested fast coverage decision or appeal.
+In this case, you may file an expedited complaint.
+We will respond to your expedited complaint within 24 hours.
 In both cases, if we need additional time to respond, we will contact you to explain why additional time is needed.
-If you have a complaint about quality of care or ask for a written response, we will respond to you in writing.
+If you have a complaint about quality of care or ask for a written response, we will respond to you in writing. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.